Newcomer renting becomes easier

 Now a recent court decision has changed the rules of the rental game in Ontario

-An English lady in Mississauga agreed to rent a home from a landlord for a duration of one year from May 1st 2013 to April 30th 2014.
+An English lady in Mississauga agreed to rent a home from a landlord for a duration of one year.
 She was visiting Canada on a visitor’s visa, hoping to extend her time through a work visa and was concerned about maintaining the monthly payments.
 She paid one year’s rent in advance to demonstrate her earnestness, along with a security deposit (to cover potential damages to the premises from her pet).
 The landlord had no reason to decline.

 In this light, we can see how the court has relaxed the conditions and made rent prepayment easier for both tenants and landlords.
 Mississauga has a choice of housing for new immigrants now seeking to rent.